 The EUR 34m include committed and uncommitted tranches.

 Total Project Cost

-Risk Mitigation: (i) EBRD helps the client to mitigate climate governance risks and take climate action, such as to improve its internal corporate governance for managing climate risks; (ii) EBRD support provides comfort to the client to invest further into recently penetrated countries such as Serbia and Romania.
-The Group views the Bank as a strategic partner in Romania and Serbia and other common countries of operations.
+Risk Mitigation: (i) EBRD helps the client to mitigate climate governance risks and take climate action, such as to improve its internal corporate governance for managing climate risks; (ii) EBRD support provides comfort to the client to invest further into recently penetrated countries such as Serbia.
+The Group views the Bank as a strategic partner in Serbia and other common countries of operations.

 Standard-setting: Client seeks/makes use of EBRD expertise on corporate governance improvements, including for climate risk management.

 Categorised B (2019 ESP).The due diligence consisted of an independent assessment of the company's current E&S management systems and performance at both the corporate and country levels, project E&S risks and impacts, including a separate animal welfare assessment, and a GHG assessment.
 The due diligence was carried out in line with the Covid-19 approach through remote documentation review, interviews with company management and review of video footage and photographs provided by the company.

 The company's dairy operations have been identified as having greenhouse gas emissions in excess of 100,000 of CO2-equivalent annually, and therefore a separate assessment of current and future GHG emissions was carried out in compliance with PR3 and to inform both the GET ratio and economic assessment.
 The project is Paris aligned on climate change mitigation.
 Furthermore the key physical climate change risks that may affect the project are considered as either immaterial or sufficiently mitigated by the specific features of the project.
 The project is therefore Paris aligned with the climate change adaptation objective.